 For example, we sequentially analyze the following messages from devices:

 In an expression, all references to message parameters that contain a number or a boolean value will equal to this value.
-All references to message parameters that contain non-number value (e.g. text) will equal to 1 if this parameter is defined for the message.
-For example expression "channel_id + device.name" will equal to 124.
+All references to message parameters that contain textual value will equal to 32-bit hash of the text.
+All references to other types of parameters (e.b. array or binary) will equal to 1 if this parameter is defined for the message.
+For example expression "channel_id + accelerations" will equal to 124.

 To reference the value of the same parameter but for the previous message, you need to prepend hash (#) to the parameter name.
 For example, you can use "speed - #speed" to calculate to speed change from message to message.